footcricket05/IoTCampusVision/README.md

 **Note:** The `Smart Campus Design.pkt` file was created using Cisco Packet Tracer version 8.1.0.
 Compatibility with older or newer versions may vary.

+## Accessing IoT Devices 📱💻

+To monitor and run the simulation for IoT devices within: Cisco Packet Tracer -> IoT Server -> IoT Monitor, please use the following credentials:

+- **Username**: shaurya
+- **Password**: shaurya

 ## Contributing 🤝

 If you have suggestions or improvements for this simulation, feel free to contribute by creating a pull request or opening an issue.